 This issue can be complicated, so how much it costs to correct it will depend on what’s wrong.

-If it’s extremely hot or cold outside, your heat pump may need to run longer than normal to achieve your desired temperature.
+If it’s very hot or cold outside, your heat pump may need to operate longer than normal to reach your desired temperature.

 If the weather is typical, check that your thermostat is set properly and operating normally.
 If the fan setting is at “on,” the blower motor on your air handler will go 24/7.
-So, it’ll sound like your heat pump is working all the time.
-Constantly using the blower can keep humidity levels under control, but it’ll also increase your electrical bills.
+So, it’ll sound like your heat pump is running all the time.
+Constantly running the blower can keep humidity levels under control, but it’ll also drive up your electrical bills.

-If your thermostat is set properly, there are a few other issues that could be causing your heat pump to run all the time.
+If your thermostat is set correctly, there are a few other issues that could be causing your heat pump to run all the time.
 They include:

 - Leaky ductwork.